 Plant crops in prompt succession by using wide-row planting in beds to produce more food.

-Dig up the plants as soon as their main production is over and replace them with seedlings for a different crop.
-As the weather warms, cool-season crops, such as peas, are completing their production.
-Have young squash or cucumber plants ready to take their place on the trellis.
-As soon as the broccoli is finished, have tomato plants ready to take its place in the bed.
-A planting area that's never idle produces a surprising amount of food.
+You've harvested your summer vegetables—now what?
+Replace them with cool-season vegetables, of course!
+Try digging up your plants as soon as their main production is over and replace them with seedlings from a different crop.
+As the weather cools, warm-season crops such as tomatoes, cucumbers, and peppers are completing their production.
+Have young lettuce, kale, and broccoli take their place.
+A planting area that is never idle produces an immense amount of food!

 Soil that produces a steady flow of produce over several months needs help, because a succession of crops inevitably depletes the soil of nutrients.
 They must be replaced to maintain production over the entire season -- plus an extended season.
 Mix a granular, slow-acting fertilizer into the soil when you first prepare the bed.
 This food provides a large portion of the nutrients needed for plant growth over several weeks.

 Immediately replace exhausted early-season crops with seedlings for the next crop.
 This follow-up procedure, called succession planting, achieves maximum production from the garden space.